astimajo/twitter-sentiments-analyzer/README.md

 **Citations:**

-- Tweetscraper script ideas by A. Ablazo, © 2017 (inside tweetscraper_test.py)
+- Tweetscraper script by A. Ablazo, © 2017 (inside tweetscraper_test.py with modifications by Angelo Timajo(me))
 - Web Design look and ideas from J. Collado 2020 (css design trend)